Byron2306/VAMP/README.md

 - 📜 Auto-scroll & deep content extraction
 - 💾 Durable browser storage states with optional password vault entries for scripted logins
 - 🔍 Works with Google, Microsoft, Sakai platforms
-- 🧰 Integrated with NWU's custom scoring engine
+- 🪡 Integrated with NWU's custom scoring engine
-- 🧩 Injects the full NWU brain corpus (charter, routing, policies, scoring, values) into every Ollama gemma3:4b-b prompt
 - 🧾 Emits per-scan evidence counts to simplify "zero result" troubleshooting
 - 🧱 Modular plugin design: connectors can be enabled/disabled or reconfigured live from the agent dashboard
 - 🗂 Evidence vault + chain-of-custody controls surfaced via REST/CLI
 - 🔄 Self-update checks and rollback orchestration managed by the agent

----

 ## ✅ Data handling and prompt safety

 - Keep the NWU Brain corpus (policy text, clause packs, routing manifests) within approved NWU environments.
 Do **not** forward the raw corpus to third-party AI endpoints or logging providers without explicit approval and a data-sharing agreement.
 - When inspecting prompts or debugging AI calls, redact policy text in logs.
 The backend already sends only canonical, scored fields to the assistant; avoid additional logging of full prompts.
-- Refer to `backend/data/nwu_brain/PROVENANCE.md` to confirm ownership/permission for each
-  knowledge asset before redistribution.
+- Refer to `backend/data/nwu_brain/PROVENANCE.md` to confirm ownership/permission for each knowledge asset before redistribution.

----

 ## 🧪 Setup Instructions